NetworkGradeLinux/mion/docs/getting-started.rst

 Adding Guest Containers
 =======================

-One the Oryx Linux host system has been set up, the :ref:`oryxcmd` tool may be used to create guest containers.
+One the Oryx Linux host system has been set up, the ``oryxcmd`` tool may be used to create guest containers.

 Firstly, the appropriate official source for this release should be configured: